 No Exit Love

-Bible Passage: Ruth 1
+Scripture: Ruth 1

 I decided that I could not preach through the book of Judges without also preaching the book of Ruth.
 Judges is a book full of tragedies, but Ruth is like an appendix of hopefulness.
 Ruth takes place during the period of the judges.
 It shows us that God was up to something very special behind the scenes and I can’t wait for you to see it.